Understanding Leather As A Material

 There are two standard ways to finish a leather garment’s hem: topstitching the folded hem, or gluing the folded hem allowance layer.
 A few variations of these techniques are used with both fully lined and unlined leather garments.

-Finishing A Leather Hem By Topstitching
+How To Clean-Finish A Leather Hem By Topstitching

 1. Determine your garment’s hem allowance by checking your patterns or sewing instructions (if any).
 In this example, the hem allowance is 1”.